sukoncon/TMA-Adaptive-FP8-Grouped-GEMM/README.md

 # TMA-Adaptive FP8 Grouped GEMM

+This project is based on the original work by DeepSeek, licensed under [the MIT License](LICENSE).
+You can find the original repository at https://github.com/deepseek-ai/DeepGEMM.

 ## Abstract
 Current FP8 grouped GEMM implementations require padding each group to a fixed alignment (e.g., 128), incurring memory and computational overhead.
 This paper proposes TMA-Adaptive FP8 Grouped GEMM that eliminates padding operation by addressing two critical challenges: (1) the fundamental limitation of a single static TMA descriptor to accommodate varying residual row counts across different groups and (2) strict memory alignment requirements (16-byte global memory/128-byte shared memory) for irregular group boundaries.
 Our solution employs two key techniques: (a) a predefined TMA descriptor pool that dynamically adapts to residual group dimensions through runtime selection, (b) memory alignment optimization combining overfetch prefetching with constrained block_K sizes (64-element multiples).
 Experiments demonstrate 1.7% to 20.4% speed up with up to 23.8% memory reduction compared to padding operation plus state-of-the-art FP8 grouped GEMM, while maintaining full numerical equivalence for valid data.
 This study eliminates the padding compromise, enabling simultaneous achievement of memory efficiency and computational throughput in low-precision computation pipelines for dynamically routed architectures.